CZERTAINLY/CZERTAINLY-Documentation/docs/03-installation-guide/03-deployment/06-deployment-appliance/04-TUI/01-intro.md

 # Introduction

-CZERTAINLY appliance is using Text based User Interface (TUI) to ease initialization and operations of the appliance.
+CZERTAINLY appliance is using Text-based User Interface (TUI) to ease initialization and operations of the appliance.

 ![CZERTAINLY TUI](../../../../assets/CZERTAINLY-TUI.png)